-The cotton gin is a machine that is used to separate the seeds from the cotton fiber.
-It highly reduced the amount of time required separate the seeds from the cotton, as compared to the manual separation.
-As a result, the cost of the new fabrics made from it decreased dramatically and made the cotton a profitable business especially for the South Americans.
+Cotton gin highly reduced the amount of time required to separate the seeds from the cotton fibers.
+As a result, the cost of the new fabrics made from cotton decreased dramatically and made the cotton a profitable business especially for the South Americans.

-South Americans could grow only short-staple cotton, whose seeds were removed manually with hands because early machines that were used for long-staple cotton were not useful for short-staple cotton.
-Due to hand labor in seed separation process, the cotton was very costly and not enough profitable business for the South.
+South Americans could grow only short-staple cotton, whose seeds were removed manually with hands.
+Early machines that were used for long-staple cotton were not useful for short-staple cotton.
+Due to this reason of seed separation process, the cotton was very costly and not a profitable business for South America.
 Eli Whitney’s invention of cotton gin made the cotton a profitable business, especially for the southern state.

 Eli Whitney – Invention of the cotton gin